tildeclub/tilde.club/README.md

 tilde.club
 ==========

-Code and utilities for running and managing the tilde.club server
+This is the set of code and utilities for running and managing the tilde.club server.